-House River Pit
+House River Pit - Development Project

-The House River pit is located approximately 11 km east of Highway 63 on the House River.
-During August 2011, the Company received SML approval from the Government of Alberta to develop an open pit aggregate operation on the leased land for a term of ten years.
-The House River pit is currently accessible only by a winter season road.
+- The House River corporate pit is located on 160 acres (65 hectares) across two leases of Crown land south of Fort McMurray, Alberta, approximately 11 km east of Highway 63 on the House River.
+During August 2011, the Corporation received SML approval from the Government of Alberta to develop an open pit aggregate operation on 80 acres (32 hectares) of the leased land for a term of 10 years.
+A second SML approval was obtained in October 2016 for 10 years for an additional 80 acres (32 hectares) of Crown land; and - The House River corporate pit was in production for one winter season with approximately 250,000 tonnes of aggregates removed in 2016.